Elementary Education (M.Ed.)

 https://cola.unh.edu/education/program/med/elementary-education

-Students who have previously completed a baccalaureate degree may also enter the teacher preparation program at the graduate level.
+- Students who have previously completed a baccalaureate degree at UNH or another institution may also apply to the elementary education teacher preparation program at the graduate level.
+Without prior course work in education, this program will normally require two years to achieve licensure and a degree.

 Admission Criteria